 In keyword-value pairs, spaces around the equal sign (

 =) are optional.

-There is a hierarchy of keywords, which requires that some keywords are always followed by others.
-At any level of the hierarchy, keywords can be listed in any order.
+There is a hierarchy of keywords that requires that some keywords are always followed by others.
+At any level in the hierarchy, keywords can be listed in any order.
 For example, the following entries are equally valid: